SayehMafi/repo_Java/README.md

 # Chapter one Java
-each class is one exercise from chapter one of Java book by Daniel Liang!
+Each Java class is one exercise from chapter one of Java book by Daniel Liang!